faheemali1997/SelfDrivingCar/README.md

 #Control an RC car with Arduino

-This repository contains code to control an RC car using an Arduino with your regular keyboard.
-For more information head over to [this blog post](http://blog.indrek.io/articles/controlling-an-rc-car-with-arduino/) to see how to set up the electronic circuit.
+This repository contains the code for creating a self driving model RC Car.
+The RC car is controlled via an arduino board and uses image processing to collect the data and neural networks to predict the driving of car.
+The image is fed via an iphone places on top of the model RC Car.

 ##Requirements